Updated March 2025

 #1 – Corporate Taxes

-When a franchise business is incorporated in Canada, it becomes a separate legal entity responsible for filing its own corporate tax returns within six months of the business’s fiscal year-end.
-The corporation pays taxes on its taxable income, but franchise owners are still required to pay personal income tax on any salaries, dividends, or other income they receive from the corporation.
+When a franchise business is incorporated in Canada, it becomes a separate legal entity.
+This means it’s responsible for filing its own corporate tax returns within six months of the business’s fiscal year-end.
+The corporation pays taxes on its taxable income, but franchise owners must still pay personal income tax on any salaries, dividends, or other income they receive from the corporation.

 General corporate tax rates range anywhere from 26% to 31%, depending on the province.
-However, Canadian residents that own and operate a private corporation may be eligible for a lowered ‘small business’ tax rate, ranging from 10% to 18%, on a portion of their net income.
+However, private corporation owners may be eligible for a ‘small business’ tax rate on a portion of their net income (10%-18%).

 #2 – Income Tax on Net Income

-Canadian franchisees are also subject to an income tax on their net income total, which represents the total revenue generated from their business minus all eligible deductions and expenses.
-This means that franchisees must carefully track and calculate their earnings and expenses to determine their taxable income.
+Canadian franchisees are also subject to an income tax on their net income total.
+This represents the total revenue generated from their business minus all eligible deductions and expenses.
+Franchisees must carefully track and calculate their earnings and expenses to determine their taxable income.

 #3 – Payroll Tax

-Franchise owners with employees are required to keep current on payroll taxes by registering and remitting a portion of the withheld amount to the Canada Revenue Agency (CRA).
-Regular payments must be made on the amount owed, and each employee’s total income and deductions are reported annually via T4 slips.
+Franchise owners with employees must register and remit a portion of the withheld amount to the Canada Revenue Agency (CRA) to stay current on payroll taxes.
+Franchise owners must make regular payments on the amount owed and report each employee’s total income and deductions annually via T4 slips.

-Canadian franchise owners are responsible for providing requested financial information to lending institutions, investors, franchisors, and the CRA.
+Canadian franchise owners must provide requested financial information to lending institutions, investors, franchisors, and the CRA.
 It’s advisable to hire a chartered professional accountant (CPA) to ensure full compliance with CRA regulations.

 #4 – Goods and Services Tax/Harmonized Sales Tax (GST/HST)

 The Goods and Services Tax (GST), also known as the Harmonized Sales Tax (HST), is a sales tax applied to most goods and services in Canada.
-If operating in a participating province, all franchisees are required to register, collect, and remit the GST/HST in accordance with their corporate tax calculations.
+Participating provinces require franchisees to register, collect, and remit the GST/HST in accordance with their corporate tax calculations.

 #5 – Withholding Tax